r3sult/odan.github.io/_posts/2019-01-19-install-xdebug-and-configure-phpstorm-for-vagrant.md

 ## Configure PhpStorm for Vagrant

-Now add anew port forwarding rule to your `Vagrantfile`.
+Now add a new port forwarding rule to your `Vagrantfile`.
-This rulle will redirect all tcp-ip connections from localhost:9001 to the vm internal port 9000.
+This rule redirects all tcp-ip connections from localhost:9001 to the vm's internal port 9000.
-I don't use a mapping from port 9000 to 9000 to prevent conflicts with the local host.
+I don't use mapping from port 9000 to 9000 to avoid conflicts with the local host.

 ```vagrantfile
 config.vm.network "forwarded_port", guest: 9000, host: 9001